🇰🇷

 ⚠️ Restrictions

-• Cannot work in adult entertainment
+• Cannot work in adult entertainment venues

-• Must be primary purpose travel/tourism
+• Tourism must be the primary purpose of stay

-• No dependents allowed
+• No dependents or family members allowed on this visa

 💡 Tips